-Parameter Description

-Virtual Server for Show the Virtual Server setting is for single or multiple IP Addresses.
+Parameter Description Virtual Server for Show the Virtual Server setting is for single or multiple IP Addresses.
 Rule Index Choose the rule number.
+Application Select the application of the virtual server, for example: FTP or HTTP Server.
+When the application is selected, the port number for the application will be assigned automatically.

-Start Port Number Enter the start port number.
+Parameter Description Start Port Number Enter the start port number.
 End Port Number Enter the end port number.

-Parameter Description Local IP Address It is recommended to enter a static IP Address for the server here.
+Local IP Address It is recommended to enter a static IP Address for the server here.
 If the server's IP Address is obtained from DHCP Server, the IP Address may be changed dynamically and will cause problem on this feature.
 Please assign a static IP Address to the server and make sure that the IP Address is not in the range of IP Addresses that the DHCP Server will assign.